joaquinlpereyra/blog/content/posts/2019-06-30-Set-up-an-(almost)-free-static-site-with-hugo-and-netlify.md

 categories: guide
 ---

-This will be a small guide on how I set up this site with hugo and [Netlify](https://netlify.com).
+This will be a small guide on how I set up this site with Hugo and [Netlify](https://netlify.com).
 I previously used Github Pages but I'm no friend of Jekyll, plus customizations options where limited.

 Netlify is free for small teams, and will happily produce the HTML/CSS output from your repository with many supported static site generators.
 I chose Hugo because it has a binary so I don't need to worry about dependencies, and besides I'm friendly with the Go language in case I need to hack something.